Guide to the Medical Diagnosis Interpreter

 - Once completed, move on to the next section

-The MDI is an innovative way in which you only need to point or mark how you think and feel, using the many illustrations and translated terms.
-The tool enables the medical professional to use what is being shown to them to help them diagnose any underlining problems.
+The MDI is an innovative way to indicate how you think and feel, using a range of illustrations and translated terms.
+The tool enables the medical professional to use the information shown to them to help diagnose any underlying problems.
 The MDI is grouped in logical sections.
 Some can be completed before seeking medical attention (sections A, B, C, D and H).
 The remaining sections can be used during an emergency (sections E, F and G).

 All vital information is needed to help the medical professional make an informed diagnosis.
 A diagnosis will ultimately help treat the condition, virus or illness.